Aquamarine (novel): Plot summary

-The story is based upon two schoolgirls, Hailey and Claire, who have lived as neighbors and close and best friends for many years.
+The story is based upon two schoolgirls, Hailey and Claire, who have lived as neighbors and close best friends for many years.
 Their favorite place for amusement has been the Capri Beach Club for as long as they can remember.
 However, the Capri Beach Club has become ruinous via neglect by its staff.
 When Claire's grandparents, with whom she lives, decide to leave the area and move to Florida, the girls are dismayed.
 They spend hours trying to make their last days together as long as possible, both frightened by the future because each one would be alone.

 When a violent thunderstorm occurs, a large quantity of trash is deposited in the Capri Beach Club.
 In the swimming pool, Hailey and Claire discover the spoiled yet beautiful creature that will change their lives: a mermaid named Aquamarine.
 The next morning, Aquamarine surfaces after some hesitation, being stimulated to do so by the presence of the handsome Raymond.
 During the night, Aquamarine has undergone mild hardships; she has eaten very little, has been separated from her six sisters, and is suffering from the chlorine in the pool.
 Hailey and Claire advise Aquamarine to return to the ocean, however she refuses, because of her new attachment to Raymond.